apeiros/baretest/README.markdown

 --------

 * Executable Docs: doc/baretest.markdown
-* #ruby-lang on irc.freenode.org, I'm there under the nick apeiros.
+* In the channel #ruby-lang on irc.freenode.org, I'm there under the nick apeiros.
   Beware, I'm idling there 24/7, so my nick being in there doesn't mean I'm in front of the computer.